Live Workshop Guide · Hands-On AI Training

 Source: live-session Q&A, 2026-05-13.

-You'll know you've got it whenyou've answered every clarifying question with a specific answer or an explicit "I don't know — please research and propose."
+You'll know you've got it whenyou've answered every clarifying question with a specific answer or an explicit "I don't know, please research and propose."

 Step 4 Answer Claude's questions and ship: generate, install, validate.

-Kill-switch template — paste into the Skill's instructionsIf any of the following are true, STOP immediately and notify me: - The title or content contains [DRAFT], [TEST], or [HOLD]. - The data source returns zero rows or a 404 / 5xx error. - The action would touch a [list of high-stakes accounts or contacts]. - Any required input is missing or null. - You are not certain you understood my instruction.
+Stop-rules — paste into the Skill's instructionsIf any of the following are true, STOP immediately and notify me: - The title or content contains [DRAFT], [TEST], or [HOLD]. - The data source returns zero rows or a 404 / 5xx error. - The action would touch a [list of high-stakes accounts or contacts]. - Any required input is missing or null. - You are not certain you understood my instruction.
 Ask one clarifying question instead of guessing.
 Be literal.
 The more literal the better.

 You'll know you've got it whenthe Skill is installed, the kill-switch lines are pasted in, and the Skill has produced one output that satisfies your Definition of Done (or you've added one new instruction so the next run will).